Tsendsuren/Dispersion-scan-measurement/README.md

 ## What is Dipsersion scan method?

-A simple and easy to implement technique for femtosecond pulse characterization is proposed and experimentally verified.
-It is based on the introduction of a known amount of dispersion (by controlling the number of passes through dispersive material) and subsequent recording of the spectral positions of second harmonic peaks obtained in a non-linear crystal.
+Measuring ultrashort pulse is one of the great challenge in ultrafast laser community.
+There are several methods to measure the pulse duration, i.e, 2-nd order autocorrellation, FROG, SPIDER.
+These methods are sufficient enought to measure few cycle pulse duration.
+However, when the pulse duration is close to single cycle then the previous methods are not sufficient enough due to nonlinear medium effect and geometrical issues.
+Dispersion scan is a simple and easy method characterizing near single cycle pulse.
+It is based on the introduction of a known amount of dispersion (by controlling the amount of dispersive material) and subsequent recording of the spectral positions of second harmonic peaks obtained in a non-linear crystal.
 Such dependence allows for direct retrieval of the pulse spectral phase.